TransferWare/epc/README.md

 - Oracle SQL*Plus (executable name sqlplus)
 - Oracle PRO*C (executable name proc)

-You can use the [Oracle Instant Client Downloads](https://www.oracle.com/database/technologies/instant-client/downloads.html).
+You can use a local database installation or the [Oracle Instant Client Downloads web site](https://www.oracle.com/database/technologies/instant-client/downloads.html).

 The correct procedure is to:
 1. first download and install (unzip) the newest Basic (Light) Package
 2. next download and install (unzip) the newest SQL*Plus Package
-3. next download and install (unzip) the newest Instant Client Package - Precompiler
+3. finally download and install (unzip) the newest Instant Client Package - Precompiler

 For the Mac OS X the precompiler package has not the same version as the other packages but that is not a problem.
 Just add the installation directories to your PATH.